 - For persons with a disability pass=the same discounted price applies for one accompanying care-giver for each disability pass holder

-Color Field painting is a style of abstract painting, which developed mainly in the US from the latter half of the 1950s to the 1960s.
+Color Field painting is a style of abstract painting which developed mainly in the US from the latter half of the 1950s to the 1960s.
 By creating fields of color across the canvas, extensive and profuse pictures emerged.
-Among the works in our collection, those by Mark Rothko and Morris Louis would be representative examples.

 Jack Bush, Anthony Caro, Friedel Dzubas, Helen Frankenthaler, Morris Louis, Kenneth Noland, Jules Olitski, Larry Poons, Frank Stella